British fighter Jimi Manuwa Fights For his legacy

 Cutting through all of his first three opponents inside two rounds.
 To those not in the know, Manuwa looked like a force to be reckoned with inside the octagon.
-And a fighter with all the potential to be the first ever UFC light heavyweight champion to come from the UK.
+And a fighter with all the potential to be the first-ever UFC light heavyweight champion to come from the UK.

 So when the Brit came up against Alexander Gustafsson at UFC Fight Night 37.
 Many saw the fight as his seminal breakthrough moment!
-And an undenialble sign from the MMA Gods that Jimi Manuwa was a man on his way to the very top.
+And an undeniable sign from the MMA Gods that Jimi Manuwa was a man on his way to the very top.
 But, as history now reminds us, he came up short, suffering a decisive knockout loss for the very first time in his professional career.
 And, as it happens, to the former number one challenger in the division.

-It’s a loss which from the outside looking in seemed to shake Manuwa’s momentum to it’s very core.
-The fighter who looked destined for greatness, being stopped by the only guy to push the champion Jon Jones to the wire.
+It’s a loss which from the outside looking in seemed to shake Manuwa’s momentum to its very core.
+The fighter who looked destined for greatness, being stopped by the only guy to push the champion, Jon Jones, to the wire.

 And like at least some fighters before him, Manuwa didn’t look to shy away from his loss.
-Deciding to face it head on and go train alongside Gustafsson at his base in Sweden.
+Deciding to face it head-on and go train alongside Gustafsson at his base in Sweden.
 As he searched for the remedy to what and why things had gone wrong.

 Jump forward two years and he has now seen a mixed bag of results inside the cage.
 With a win over Jan Blachowicz, the guy he faces yet again in a rematch at UFC London, Ovince St Preux and Corey Anderson.
 As well as losses to former top contenders Anthony Johnson and Volkan Oezdemir.